samzhang111/frontpages/README.md

 # Newspaper front pages

 This project is about analyzing the front pages of newspapers en masse.
-For example, here is this plot of mentions of "Syria" across all the newspapers in our database over the last few weeks:

 ![Mentions of "Syria" by day across many newspapers](analysis/static/syria_mentions.png)